midnightntwrk/midnight-architecture/proposals/0009-forks.md

 As per related PRD, the desired result is as follows:
 - Enable Midnight users to verify upgrade readiness of their DApps and other software they are interacting with
+- Support upgrades related to partner chains scope, as mentioned in [Migration strategy: change management system](https://input-output.atlassian.net/wiki/spaces/SID/pages/3951624306/Migration+strategy+change+management+system), [Change management strategy, PI4 MVP proposal](https://input-output.atlassian.net/wiki/spaces/SID/pages/4002381997/Change+management+strategy+PI4+MVP+proposal).
 - Provide a mechanism to execute snark upgrades.
-- Provide a framework for managing rules changes both server-side (node, pubsub) as well as client-side (dapps, wallets)
+- Provide a framework for managing rules changes both server-side (node, indexer) and client-side (DApps, wallets)
 - It is possible to execute protocol backward-incompatible changes, without affecting past block validity.
 - Various kinds of forecasted upgrades can be deployed with a confidence and network stability:
   - Transaction format upgrade - Introduce a capability that affects transaction format without affecting previous transactions.
 Showcase example: adding a signature.